DataKit API¶

 ¶

-Delete sourcemap files; this endpoint requires the RUM collector to be enabled.
+Delete the sourcemap file.
+This interface requires the RUM Collector to be enabled.

 Parameter | Description | Type |